loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 == Pre-existing work in the literature

-_Lilac: a functional programming language based on linear logic @lilac1994_
+The first paper to introduce is _Lilac: a functional programming language based on linear logic_ @lilac1994 The author

 - Linear Haskell: practical linearity in a higher-order polymorphic language @linearhaskell2017